SonaniAkshit/SonaniAkshit/README.md

 ## About Me
 👀 **Interests**: I'm passionate about coding and continuously learning new things in the tech world.

 🌱 **Current Endeavor**: I'm pursuing a Master's in Computer Applications.
-Excited to dive deeper into software development and design patterns!
+Excited to dive deeper into programing!

 📫 **Reach Me**: You can find me on Instagram at [@akshit_sonani](https://www.instagram.com/akshit_sonani).